nicholaswmin/automap/benchmark/bench/README.md

 #### `runner.toPlots()`

-Draws ASCII charts of max durations of each cycle and any timerified functions:
+Draws an ASCII chart of max durations for each task.

+The chart displays the duration of each cycle and any [timerified functions][timerify]:

 ```text
                                 Task: "B"